How to Make Charts and Graphs in Confluence

 You may combine all these three macros from the Table Filter, Charts & Spreadsheets app into a single data processing mechanism using the Table Toolbox macro (in Cloud).
 In such a way, you can even draw graphs from the filtered pivot table.
 And, of course, if you make some changes in filtration or graphs settings, the dashboard will be automatically updated according to your changes.

 Of course, Atlassian supplies you with the out-of-the-box Jira integration in Confluence.
 If you use Confluence Server or Data Center, you need to set up an application link to your Jira instance.
 In Confluence Cloud, you can simply paste a URL to Jira into the page, and it will convert into the Jira Issues macro.
 Then you’ll be able to receive and handle your Jira data.
-You can visualize it with the Jira Chart macro (Jira filters and JQL queries are supported).
+You can visualize it with the Jira Chart macro.
 Three types of charts are available:

 - Pie Chart from Jira